leukeleu/leukeleu-django-gdpr/README.md

 ### Reports

-When run from a Bitbucket Pipeline, django-gdpr can send the PII stats as a report to Bitbucket.
+When run from a Bitbucket Pipeline, leukeleu-django-gdpr can send the PII stats as a report to Bitbucket.
 This will be visible in Pull Requests and Pipelines.
 Run with `--report-pipeline` to enable it.